mlh2nd/mlh2nd.github.io/misda-controversy/offender-for-a-word.md

 In the [final charge](https://www.youtube.com/watch?v=2_z2xPria38&ab_channel=GYC) at GYC 2024, Pastor Shane Anderson traced the history of the pastoral office in Adventism.
 Speaking of the early Adventists and why they did not have settled local pastors, he noted:

->They found that in the Old Testament there was a philosophy called come here "Come here!" in other words, Israel, God's chosen people, were to be lights to the Gentiles.
+>They found that in the Old Testament there was a philosophy called "Come here!"
+In other words, Israel, God's chosen people, were to be lights to the Gentiles.
 They were to live out the kingdom of God in such a way that that the Gentiles would be drawn to them.
 >(48:38)
 >
 >[...]